quii/learn-go-with-tests/arrays/readme.md

 }
 ```

-Try and compile but our tests still don't compile!
+Try to compile but our tests still don't compile!

 `./sum_test.go:26:9: invalid operation: got != want (slice can only be compared to nil)`

 Go does not let you use equality operators with slices.
-You _could_ write a function to iterate over each `got` and `want` slice and check their values but for convenience sake we can use `reflect.DeepEqual` which is useful for seeing if _any_ two variables are the same.
+You _could_ write a function to iterate over each `got` and `want` slice and check their values but for convenience sake we can use [`reflect.DeepEqual`](https://golang.org/pkg/reflect/#DeepEqual) which is useful for seeing if _any_ two variables are the same.

 ```go
 func TestSumAll(t *testing.T)  {